AcademySoftwareFoundation/EncodingGuidelines/Encoding.md

 TODO:
-* Figure out the missing metadata so that ffmpeg can correctly decode a quicktime to still.
+* Figure out the missing metadata so that ffmpeg can correctly decode a Quicktime to still.
 *

 ### See Also